aquilesC/aquiles.me/content/Privacy Policy.md

 **Last Meaningful Update:** Jun 2 - 2021

 ## Tracking page visits without storing personal information
 I started monitoring the visits to each page as of October 20, 2020.
-There is a short discussion on the [[about]] page.
+There is a short discussion on the [[§about]] page.
 The visits are monitored by a service I wrote myself (see: [[things I've done]]), and therefore I fully own the data generated.
 Moreover, the system was designed to avoid recording personally identifiable information such as geo-location, IP address, or specific browser data.
 I don't use cookies.

 Next to my own script, I use an analytics service provided by CloudFront.
 This service does not store personal information.
 You can read more about it on [their documentation](https://developers.cloudflare.com/analytics/web-analytics).